accrual basisamortizeToronto

 This method is different from cash basis accounting, where revenue and expenses are recorded when cash is received or paid.
 Accrual basis is favored by most businesses because it provides a more accurate picture of their financials.

-Maximizing cash flow with accrual basis accounting
+Maximizing with accrual basis accounting

 In accrual basis accounting, accounts payable and receivable play a crucial role in managing cash flow.
 Accounts payable refers to the money that a company owes to its creditors, while accounts receivable refers to the money that is owed to the company by its customers.